 Most divorces are settled reasonably amicably, at least as far as the children are concerned.
 Only 3.8% of divorces result in contested custody.
 These are the ones often described as ‘High Conflict” cases.

-In other words in more than 9 out of 10 divorces agreement is reached on what’s best for the children without a judge having to decide.
+In other words, in more than 9 out of 10 divorce cases, an agreement is reached on what’s best for the children without a judge having to decide.
 That’s a good job because you can see below in research from the Department of Justice that custody court judges are getting custody decisions dangerously wrong most of the time.

 It’s this 3.8% of divorces where the custody court crisis lies.

-The Saunders Study, commissioned by the DOJ shows the root of the problem.
-Our custody court judges hang on to outdated beliefs, and have built a cadre of experts around them who reinforce their views.
-In a family court where a judge holds absolute power the easiest route to success lies in a similar understanding, and not just of the law.
+The Saunders Study, commissioned by the DOJ, shows the root of the problem.
+Our custody court judges hang on to outdated beliefs and have built a cadre of experts around them who reinforce their views.
+In a family court where a judge holds absolute power, the easiest route to success lies in a similar understanding, not just of the law.